phaneendrab055/codebase_angular/README.md

 # Hi there, Welcome to my Github page
 ## I am Phaneendra B(Frontend Developer) | Ex.Societe Generale | Ex.
 Claim Therapist
-## This github portfolio contains projects done during my upskilling
+## This github portfolio contains projects done on my own time
 - I have used following technologies for creating and running these projects
 - Angular, HTML, Typescript, Javascript, CSS
 ### Following is the list of Projects and their description